From Chain-of-Thought to Reasoning Models: How AI Learned to Think Strategically for Marketing and Comms

 If you’ve heard of Chain-of-Thought (CoT), you know it started as a prompting technique where users instruct AI to “think step by step” to improve outputs on complex tasks.
 This approach emerged as a way to help earlier AI models generate more structured, logical outputs on multi-step problems by making them break down the task and work their way through it.

-For example, if you asked a standard ChatGPT model (like GPT-4o), “What’s the right positioning for our Q4 sustainability campaign?”, and added “Think step by step”, it might output a breakdown like:
+For example, if you asked a standard ChatGPT model (like the GPT-5.2 in Instant mode)), “What’s the right positioning for our Q4 sustainability campaign?”, and added “Think step by step”, it might output a breakdown like:

 While this improves the output you will get from a base model, it is still generating these steps by predicting what comes next based on patterns in the training data (i.e. all the text the model has seen across the internet and other sources) without truly understanding the task or verifying whether each step is meaningful for your audience or goals.
 This can result in messaging that feels generic, misses key context, or fails to align with your priorities.
 CoT gives the appearance of structured thinking, but without true reasoning, self-verification, or adaptability.

 Luckily, today’s reasoning models have evolved beyond CoT.
-Models like OpenAI’s o3 and o4-mini, Claude 4, DeepSeek R1, and Gemini 2.5 use CoT internally as a tool within a broader toolkit (e.g. tree-of-thought, tool use, self-verification), automatically deciding when to apply these through step-by-step reasoning.
+Models like OpenAI’s GPT-5.2, Claude 4.5 Sonnet, Gemini 2.5 Pro, DeepSeek R1, and Qwen 2.5 use CoT internally as a tool within a broader toolkit (e.g. tree-of-thought, tool use, self-verification), automatically deciding when to apply these through step-by-step reasoning.
 We will explore the whole toolkit in a future article!

 When Should You Use Reasoning Models?